-*Valuation theory shows that the expected return of a security is a function of its current price, its book equity (assets minus liabilities) and expected future profits.
+*Valuation theory shows that the expected return of a stock is a function of its current price, its book equity (assets minus liabilities) and expected future profits, and that the expected return of a bond is a function of its current yield and its expected capital appreciation (depreciation).
 We use information in current market prices and company financials to identify differences in expected returns among securities, seeking to overweight securities with higher expected returns based on this current market information.
 Actual returns may be different than expected returns, and there is no guarantee that the strategy will be successful.

 Exchange Traded Funds (ETF) are bought and sold through exchange trading at market price (not NAV), and are not individually redeemed from the fund.
 Shares may trade at a premium or discount to their NAV in the secondary market.
 Brokerage commissions will reduce returns.